About Slow Change

-I love the idea of the village and being part of a community.
+I’m still really focussed on the idea of the village and being part of a community.
 I think we all crave that and feel a bit hard done by in our isolated lives.
 We look around and think ‘where’s my village gone?’
-Slow Change is my way of sharing ideas with the village, spreading the word, and bringing people together.
-For most of my life I’ve tried to find meaning and this is the closest I’ve come to understanding what meaningful looks like for me.
-Sharing what I’ve learned through writing is how I create meaning in my own life.
-It’s where I find my flow; what makes me come alive.
-I’m inspired by this quote:
+Slow Change started out as my way of sharing ideas with the village, spreading the word, and bringing people together.
+As an introvert with health struggles, it’s not always easy for me to be out there in the village connecting people, but sharing what I’ve learned through writing is one way that I can contribute and give back.
+It’s also one of the ways I create meaning for myself.

 Don’t ask what the world needs.
 Ask what makes you come alive, and do that.
-Because what the world needs is people who have come alive – Howard Thurman
+Because what the world needs is people who have come alive.howard Thurman

 Both of us now work part time by choice, and feel incredibly fortunate to have that choice.
 We spend less money and have less stuff than we used to, but we still seem to have a lot of stuff.
 I’m always finding ways to get rid of a little more!
 We think a lot about what we consume, what we need and what brings us joy.
 We do what we can to eat local, seasonal, ethical food but in a family with health issues that’s not always easy, or even possible.
 We’ve done away with processed food, chemical laden, toxic consumables and a fair amount of plastic.
 There’s so much more we could do and sometimes I feel guilty for not doing enough.
 On those days I remind myself that each buying decision is an opportunity to make a better choice.
 One thing we’ve figured out is that there’s no right answer, but if you cultivate the habit of trusting your instincts you get better at making the right decisions for you.